U.N. Human Rights Council holds minute's silence for Chavez

 "Judge Afiuni's situation is an emblematic case of reprisal for having cooperated with one of the U.N.'s human rights organs," Margaret Sekaggya, U.N. special rapporteur on human rights defenders, said in a February 14 statement.

-(This story corrects the identity of the speaker in the eighth paragraph to Swiss vice president of council, not Polish president)
+(This story corrects identity of speaker in 8th paragraph to Swiss vice president of council, not Polish president)

 (Reporting by Stephanie Nebehay; Editing by Robin Pomeroy and Kevin Liffey)